fajao/fajao.github.io/_posts/2022-06-04-oscp_review.md

 ## Exam Day

 I scheduled my exam for 6 p.m. and had everything ready (snapshots, cheat sheets, water, food, identification, everything).
-The identification process started at 5:45 and for some reason I couldn’t share my second screen, even though I tested it the day before
+The identification process started at 5:45 and for some reason I couldn’t share my second screen, even though I tested it the day before.

 > Schedule your exam in advance, don't be like me!
 {: .prompt-info }

 After dismounting my second monitor, I started the exam and my first step was to enumerate all the machines, starting with the AD and going to the stand-alones after.